Counterfactual Uncertainty Quantification of Factual Estimand of Efficacy from Before-and-After Treatment Repeated Measures Randomized Controlled Trials: Motivation and scope of application

 \section{Motivation and scope of application}

 When comparing a new treatment (which we denote by $Rx$) with a control (denoted by $C$), the ideal estimand is the \textit{counterfactual} efficacy, the expected differential outcome between $Rx$ and $C$ if each patient were given \textit{both} $Rx$ and $C$.
-Following the seminal paper \cite{rubin1978bayesian}, causal treatment effect is defined as \begin{quote} ``how the outcome of treatment compares to what would have happened to the same subjects under alternative treatment'' \end{quote} by the 2019 International Council for Harmonization guideline ICHE9(R1) on Estimands .
+Following \cite{rubin1978bayesian}, causal treatment effect is defined as \begin{quote} ``how the outcome of treatment compares to what would have happened to the same subjects under alternative treatment'' \end{quote} by the 2019 International Council for Harmonization guideline ICHE9(R1) on Estimands .
 From a patient's point of view, indeed what matters is the \textit{personal} treatment effect, the differential in outcomes if they switch from a control therapy $ C $ to a new therapy $ Rx $.
-We denote this as $Rx:C$ efficacy.
+We denote this as $Rx: C$ efficacy.

 Most \textit{factual} Randomized Controlled Trials (RCTs) are such that each patient is given \textit{either} $ Rx $ or $ C $ but not both.
-However, counterfactual \emph{point estimation} of counterfactual $Rx:C$ efficacy from factual studies is readily available, as random assignment of treatments to patients lets one prove that the point estimate of the differential $Rx$ and $C$ effects from modeling a factual RCT is unbiased for the \textit{counterfactual} $Rx:C$ efficacy.
+However, counterfactual \emph{point estimation} of counterfactual $Rx: C$ efficacy from factual studies is readily available, as random assignment of treatments to patients lets one prove that the point estimate of the differential $Rx$ and $C$ effects from modeling (\textit{average} treatment effect (ATE)) a factual RCT is unbiased for the \textit{counterfactual} $Rx: C$ efficacy.